-Shout About Us Provides Review Generation and Review Response Services for Digital Marketing Agencies
+Shout About Us Provides Review Generation and Review Response Services for Digital Marketing Agencies and Brands

 Positive buzz is crucial for success — but fake reviews undermine all the effort you’ve poured into past campaigns.
 Not only can fake reviews cause you to lose credibility on review platforms like Yelp, which can flag your account with alerts that warn consumers about you — they also cause shoppers to distrust your business, defeating the purpose of utilizing fake reviews in the first place.
 As we hope today’s post has made clear, consumers are skilled at identifying fake content, making a fake review strategy both risky and ineffective — especially once you factor in the potential for fines or other penalties.